- Designer: Hans J. Wegner

 Each wooden support leg included is placed in the centre of the extended table.
 When not in use this is discreetly secured to the underneath of the tabletop, forming part of a compact design within the extension mechanism.
 Each extension leaf measures 115cm x 60cm.

-PLEASE NOTE/strong> for laminate tabletops matching extension leaves can only be selected due to the profiles edge and to avoid colour variations.
+PLEASE NOTE For laminate tabletops matching extension leaves care included due to the profiles edge and to avoid colour variations.
 For solid wood tabletops black or grey MDF extension leaves can be chosen (ideal if you're covering with a tablecloth) or leaves in the same wood and finish.
 If more than one extension leaf is requested, only one of the solid wood extension leaves is produced from the exact same wood as the tabletop.

 Laminate - A matt white veneer.